Before you can start learning Django, you must install some software on your computer. Fortunately, this is a simple three-step process:

 venv has finished setting up your new virtual environment, it will switch to an empty command prompt.
 When it’s done, open Windows Explorer and have a look at what

 \env_myclub (or whatever name you gave the virtual environment).
-If you open the folder you will see the following:
+If you open the folder on Windows, you will see the following:

 \Include \Lib \Scripts pyvenv.cfg